 Vegan smoothies make such a healthy and convenient breakfast or snack.
 They are quick to make, easy to consume, and travel with, and are a great way to boost your fruit, vegetable, and healthy fat intake each day.

-Below you'll find my best vegan smoothie recipes, but first, you'll find some tips for making your own great vegan smoothies, including how to make smoothies banana-free, because that's something I get asked a lot.
+Below you'll find my best vegan smoothie recipes and some tips for making your own great vegan smoothies, including how to make smoothies banana-free because that's something I get asked a lot.

 Don't overthink your plant-based smoothies.
 Some of my best have been the result of improvising with what I've had on hand and throwing in what needs to be used up.